marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   warning or :option:`-Wno-error`:samp:`=attribute-warning` can be used to disable the error when compiled with :option:`-Werror` flag.

+.. option:: -Wattribute-warning

+  Default option value for :option:`-Wno-attribute-warning`.

-.. option:: -Wno-deprecated, -Wdeprecated
+.. option:: -Wno-deprecated

   Do not warn about usage of deprecated features.
 See :ref:`deprecated-features`.

+.. option:: -Wdeprecated

+  Default option value for :option:`-Wno-deprecated`.

-.. option:: -Wno-deprecated-declarations, -Wdeprecated-declarations
+.. option:: -Wno-deprecated-declarations

   Do not warn about uses of functions (see :ref:`function-attributes`), variables (see :ref:`variable-attributes`), and types (see :ref:`type-attributes`) marked as deprecated by using the ``deprecated`` attribute.

+.. option:: -Wdeprecated-declarations

+  Default option value for :option:`-Wno-deprecated-declarations`.

-.. option:: -Wno-overflow, -Woverflow
+.. option:: -Wno-overflow

   Do not warn about compile-time overflow in constant expressions.

+.. option:: -Woverflow

+  Default option value for :option:`-Wno-overflow`.

-.. option:: -Wno-odr, -Wodr
+.. option:: -Wno-odr

   Warn about One Definition Rule violations during link-time optimization.
   Enabled by default.

+.. option:: -Wodr

+  Default option value for :option:`-Wno-odr`.

-.. option:: -Wopenacc-parallelism, -Wno-openacc-parallelism
+.. option:: -Wopenacc-parallelism

   .. index:: OpenACC accelerator programming

   Warn about potentially suboptimal choices related to OpenACC parallelism.

+.. option:: -Wno-openacc-parallelism

+  Default option value for :option:`-Wopenacc-parallelism`.

-.. option:: -Wopenmp-simd, -Wno-openmp-simd
+.. option:: -Wopenmp-simd

   Warn if the vectorizer cost model overrides the OpenMP simd directive set by user.
 The :option:`-fsimd-cost-model`:samp:`=unlimited` option can be used to relax the cost model.

+.. option:: -Wno-openmp-simd

+  Default option value for :option:`-Wopenmp-simd`.

-.. option:: -Woverride-init, -Wno-override-init
+.. option:: -Woverride-init

   .. note::